SysError99/GodotToolForRestfulBasedWebGames/README.md

 3. To download PCK files and import it, you need to first adding `api.gd` provided by this repository into AutoLoad (Singleton) of your Godot project.
 In this case, we will import it as `Api`.
 After this one-time procedure, you can now use PCK download function.

-To download PCK and import it automatically, simply call GDScript function and wait until it's completed.
-Assuming that you also uploaded PCK at a same hosting server that you store your main game files, and it's stored at `pck` directory and name of the file is `pck_2022_12_12_patch.pck` , its path will be `https://your.web.site/pck/pck_2022_12_12_patch.pck`.
+Then, simply call GDScript function and wait until it's completed.
+Assuming that you also uploaded PCK at a same hosting server that you store your main game files, and it's stored at `pck` folder and name of the file is `pck_2022_12_12_patch.pck` , its path will be `https://your.web.site/pck/pck_2022_12_12_patch.pck`.
 Then, you can call function to download PCK file and download it automatically:

 ```gdscript
 	var http := Api.http_get_pck("pck/pck_2022_12_12_patch.pck")
 	yield(http, "completed")